kdan80/notes/networking.md

  <li>Physical layer</li>
 </ol>

-Layers 7,6,5 are often grouped together as an application/software layer.
+Layers 7,6,5 are often grouped together as an application/software layer and its collective  purpose is to produce data that lower layers can then encapsulate.
 Each layer specifies its own Protocol Data Unit (PDU) that represents how data is abstracted at that layer (see Layer Architecture below).
 Each layer has well defined functions and methods that allow adjacent layers to interact with it.
+Moving down the stack data is "encapsulated" and moving up it is "decapsulated".

 **Layer Architecture**
  <table>